Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 However, compared to creatine monohydrate, creatine HCL requires no loading phase.
 It is because it is a super-concentrated form of creatine and highly soluble.

-It is suggested to take a micro-dose of 1-2 grams of creatine HCL per 100 lbs lean body mass per day.
+In my experimentation and rigorous training sessions, I’ve found that a micro-dose of 1-2 grams of creatine HCL per 100 lbs of lean body mass daily strikes the perfect balance for optimal performance.

 Taking small grams of supplements reduces water retention and the risk of stomach discomfort and bloating.
 It is also said to boost muscle strength and power.